macarooni-man/auto-mcs/amscript-docs.md

     # Add-on version defined in the '.jar' file
     self.addon_version <str>

-    # Whether or not the add-on is disabled in auto-mcs
+    # Whether or not the add-on is enabled in auto-mcs
-    self.disabled <bool>
+    self.enabled <bool>
 ```

 <br>